llimllib/hatchat/README.md

-# Tinychat
+# Hatchat 🪓

 Starting from the [gorilla/websocket chat example](https://github.com/gorilla/websocket/tree/main/examples/chat)

 ## Server

-To build a binary: `go build ./cmd/server.go -o tinychat`
+To build a binary: `go build ./cmd/server.go -o hatchat`

 If you have `just` installed, you can do `just build`

-To start the server: `./tinychat`
+To start the server: `./hatchat`

 Command line flags: